How to register a company in the UK

 Companies have a legal requirement to maintain their statutory records and file required documents every year – or risk financial penalty.
 In addition companies are expected to monitor changes in relevant legislation and take appropriate action as required.

-These obligations typically fall to the company secretary and for a cost effective annual fee Company Incorporations can act as your limited company secretary to help you comply with all the statutory filing requirements therefore allowing you to stay focused on your business.
+These obligations typically fall to the company secretary and for a cost effective annual fee Lightwork Business can help you comply with all the statutory filing requirements therefore allowing you to stay focused on your business.

 There is no legal requirement however for a private limited company to have a company secretary and you can use Companies House WebFiling service to submit the relevant information yourself.